forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/troubleshooting.md

 If this would present you hardship, please create an Issue on our [Github repo](https://github.com/forcedotcom/sfdx-scanner).
 Otherwise, remove any languages besides those listed above from the PMD engine's `supportedLanguages` array in your `${HOME}/.sfdx-scanner/{{ site.data.versions-v3.configfile }}` file.

+---

+## Issues using Salesforce Graph Engine

+### `scanner:run:dfa` execution ran for a long time and ended with a timeout.

+Depending on the complexity of the source code, Salesforce Graph Engine may take a long time to complete.
+If you are willing to wait for longer, you can increase the timeout by either increasing *SFCA_RULE_THREAD_TIMEOUT* environment variable, or by invoking the command with rulethreadtimeout parameter.
+Both take int values of the number of milliseconds it can wait.
+The default timeout is 15 minutes.
+To get specific results, you can also reduce the number of file sent as --target so that there are less entry points to cover per run.

+### `scanner:run:dfa` execution ran into an OutOfMemory issue.

+This is related to code complexity as well.
+We are working on improving the experience.
+In the meantime, please run for more specific targets to get completed results.
+(TODO: is there anything else they can try?)